egos® – the legal

 10% |

-‘received a very
+‘received

-different fonts and size of typeface’ |
+several different fonts and size of typeface’ |

 BNP Paribas |